-- Consults on a regular basis with classroom teachers - Assists class teachers in regard to adapting the curriculum, teaching strategies, suitable textbooks, use of ICT and suitable software and range of other related material used in the classroom - Identifies pupils, in collaboration with the principal and class teacher, who require additional support - Develops in consultation with class teacher and parents/guardians a School Support Plan for each pupil receiving learning support.
+- Consults on a regular basis with classroom teachers - Assists class teachers in regard to adapting the curriculum, teaching strategies, suitable textbooks, use of ICT and suitable software and range of other related material used in the classroom - Identifies pupils, in collaboration with the principal and class teacher, who require additional support - Develops, in consultation with parents, class teacher and outside professionals (OT, etc) sensory motor skills programme (sensory circuits) for children, as required - Develops in consultation with class teacher and parents/guardians a School Support Plan for each pupil receiving learning support.
 A copy of which is filed in the Class Folder in the Learning Support Room and online on the SET Drive. - Develops in consultation with class teacher and parents/guardians a School Support Plus Plan for each pupil on Stage Three of the Continuum of Support.
-A copy of which is filed in the Class Folder and online on the SET Drive in the Learning Support Room. - Carries out and interprets diagnostic assessments on pupils in collaboration with the class teacher as required - Maintains a weekly planning and progress report for each individual or group of pupils - Maintains an attendance record for each individual attending support classes - Reviews pupil progress regularly in conjunction with class teachers and parents to update the Continuum of Support (COS) document in November and June in each year - Ensures Log of Actions is completed in real time - Provides early intervention programmes for younger pupils - Makes necessary contact with speech therapists and/or psychologist regarding pupils in support programme - Meets, consults with and advises parents, accompanied by the class teacher, and principal when necessary, but in particular when meeting parents of new children on Stage Three of the
+A copy of which is filed in the Class Folder and online on the SET Drive in the Learning Support Room.

-- Continuum of Support - Meets with relevant professionals, e.g. psychologists, speech and language therapists, occupational therapists etc. and informs class teacher of outcome
+- Carries out and interprets diagnostic assessments on pupils in collaboration with the class teacher as required - Maintains a weekly planning and progress report for each individual or group of pupils - Maintains an attendance record for each individual attending support classes - Reviews pupil progress regularly in conjunction with class teachers and parents to update the - Continuum of Support (COS) document in November and June in each year - Ensures Log of Actions is completed in real time - Provides early intervention programmes for younger pupils - Makes necessary contact with speech therapists and/or psychologist regarding pupils in support programme - Meets, consults with and advises parents, accompanied by the class teacher, and principal when necessary, but in particular when meeting parents of new children on Stage Three of the Continuum of Support - Meets with relevant professionals, e.g. psychologists, speech and language therapists, occupational therapists etc. and informs class teacher of outcome